alsash110/comm-2216-obs/docs/navigating/navigating.md

 ---

+## Directories

+Linux directories behave similar to folders.
+In the background, directories are actually a special type of file used to store information about other files.
+It's contents are controlled by the Linux operating system and it includes things such as name, permission, type, size, and so on.

+The home directory for common users are located in `/Users` while the _root user_ is stored in a separate `/root` directory.
+If you are wondering what the difference is between common users and the _root user_, it will be covered in a separate section.

+---

 ## What are Commands

 Commands are instructions the operating system uses to perform specific tasks.
 It provides a _layer of abstraction_ and makes it easier for users to use a computer without the need to know how things work.